Understanding File Permissions

 • We provide a script that can be called at build time to change the UID and GID of www-data (called docker-php-serversideup-set-id)

-• If you need to update permissions of service files (example: NGINX, Apache, Unit, etc), you can run the docker-php-serversideup-set-id at build
+• If you need to update permissions of service files (example: NGINX, Apache, Unit, etc), you can run the docker-php-serversideup-set-file-permissions at build

-• We will use a multi-stage build to ensure that the docker-php-serversideup-set-id script is not included in the final image
+• We will use a multi-stage build to ensure that the docker-php-serversideup-set-id script is not executed in the construction of the final image

 Example